How the Debt Snowball Method Works

 Key Steps

-Identify Debts: List all your debts from most minor to largest, regardless of interest rates.
+Identify Debts: List all your debts, from the smallest to the largest, regardless of interest rates.
 This provides a clear starting point for your debt snowball.

 Create Budget: Establish a detailed budget to systematically allocate funds towards paying off debts.
 Prioritize minimum payments on all debts while allocating extra funds to the smallest debt.